 Located in London’s business and financial district, the University has close links with key business players in the City and beyond – so you’ll be perfectly placed to secure an internship, work placement or job once you’ve graduated.
 The area is home to hundreds of global companies, including:

 Find out more about employability at City, University of London here.

 Will I fit in to the community on campus?

 You’ll be joining an international community at City, with students coming from more than 160 different countries to study.
 From the diverse faith team to the Student Counselling and Mental Health service, there are a range of support facilities on offer to help all members of the City community.

 When you study at City, you’ll experience the excitement of student life in the middle of London, which is the capital city of the UK.
 Studying in London means you’ll be immersed in professional life from the moment you arrive, which might be why it’s the first-choice destination for thousands of international students every year.

 What are the facilities like at City, University of London?

-- The School of Arts and Social Sciences
+- School of Communication and Creativity

-- The School of Health Sciences
+- School of Health and Psychological Sciences

 - The School of Science and Technology